M-1978 Koksan

-Some guns were exported to Middle Eastern countries in the late 1980s and used during the Iran-Iraq War.
-The M-1989 Koksan variant has seen use in the Kursk offensive (2024–present) also on the Russia-occupied territory of Ukraine.
+Some guns were exported to Middle Eastern countries in the late 1980s and used during the Iran–Iraq War.
+The M-1989 Koksan variant has seen use in the Russo-Ukrainian war.

 Development

 According to former Janes editor, Christopher F Foss, the Koksan is based on a Chinese Type 59 tank chassis, while Mitzer and Oliemans note the possibility of being a Soviet T-54/T-55 tank chassis instead.
 The 170 mm gun is in an open mount with no superstructure and is stabilized when firing by two large folding spades at the rear.
 It also has a multislotted muzzle brake (but no fume extractor) and probably a power rammer.
 Elevation and traverse appear to be powered, although gun traverse is very limited to avoid overstressing the chassis.
 The gun has a range that would allow it to strike Seoul from the Korean Demilitarized Zone.
 The range appears to have determined the choice of caliber.

 According to Foss, the 170 mm gun may be a Russian naval gun or coastal artillery system supplied to North Korea in the 1950s.
 After these were replaced in the coastal defence role by guided missiles, the retired guns could have been used to create the Koksan; another suggestion is that it was based on the German World War 2 era 17 cm Kanone 18.
 According to Bermudez Jr., the gun appears to be an indigenous design influenced by the German gun and the Japanese Type 96 15 cm cannon, which was mounted on coastal defence fortresses in the Korean peninsula controlled by the Seventeenth Area Army during the final stages of WWII.